gauraviiita/ConceptGraph_for_CALVIN/README.md

 ```

-# Step 2: Convert the array data  into image data
+# Step 2: Convert the array data  into images

+Jupyter file save_images.ipynb contains  the code to convert and store the array into images.

+To be continued....